- How do I apply?

 How much will my degree cost?

-All students pay an annual tuition fee to the University which covers registration, supervision of research or study and examination and recreational facilities of £3,732 for an UK/EU student and £15,000 for an international student (fees quoted are those for academic session 2011-12).
-Unless you are self-funded this funding will be covered by your scholarship or research council support.
+All students pay an annual tuition fee to the University which covers registration, supervision of research or study and examination and recreational facilities.
+You can find the latest fee information on the Postgraduate Research Tution Fees Webpage.
+Unless you are self-funded, tuition fees will be covered by your scholarship or research council support.

 More details on tuition fees can be found at http://www.gla.ac.uk/scholarships/fees/